ker2x/DearDiary/Writerside/topics/On-using-AI-to-write-about-writing.md

 *"Dear Diary"* indeed.

 A few things there.
-It's not funny and i'm not 12.
+It's not funny and I'm not 12.

 And it sucks at haiku.